mosscoder/calibrate_rap/README.md

   <b>Figure 8:</b> Mapped LiDAR-derived woody cover (left), uncalibrated RAP predictions (center), and calibrated RAP predictions (right) in 2019.
 </p>

 When mapping error across the landscape, we can more clearly see spatial clustering of woody cover errors of both models.
 While the calibrated model model was able to achieve low error in the grassland areas, areas of denser vegetation were challenging for both models, particularly in the floodplain, mid elevations with dense bitterbrush, and higher elevations of mixed conifer systems.
-While the absolute error of the calibrated model could be higher in these localized sites, it is important to recognize that rank order agreement (0.84) acoss ecosystem types was higher than that of the uncalibrated model, and, therefore, detecting correlations among woody cover and other ecological meausures may yet prove tractable.
+While the absolute error of the calibrated model could be higher in these localized sites, it is important to recognize that rank order agreement (0.84) acoss plant community types was higher than that of the uncalibrated model, and, therefore, detecting correlations among woody cover and other ecological meausures may yet prove tractable.

 <p align="center">
   <img src="https://github.com/mosscoder/calibrate_rap/blob/main/results/figures/training_error_maps.png?raw=true"